sachagavino/nmgc-2.0/docs/source/install.rst

                 https://nmgc-20.readthedocs.io/en/latest/
     ================================================================

-    Please, use one of these options:
+    Please, use one of these actions:
     run        : Integrate the evolution of the chemical scheme outputs    : Read binary outputs to convert into ASCII format rates      : Create flux and rate coefficients at each time